openEOPlatform/documentation/usecases/gfm/index.md

 - An ensemble-based approach is then used to combine the three flood extent outputs of the individual flood algorithms.
-- Generation of the required GFM output layers, including Observed flood extent, Reference water mask, Exclusion Mask and Likelihood Values
+- Generation of the required GFM output layers, including Observed flood extent, Reference water mask, Exclusion Mask and Likelihood Values.
 - Web service-based access and dissemination of the GFM product output layers

 ## Output layers used in openEO